Reena506/flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+Thomas, a TA, helped me a lot with this project, especially with getting started and using the API.